Leonard Aamodt, MD, FACOG

 Melody Mast, MSN, CNM, WHCNP

 Melody Mast was born in Argentina, the daughter of missionaries, where she grew up speaking Spanish.
 She settled in Harrisonburg and graduated from Eastern Mennonite University.
 She worked as a nurse at Rockingham Memorial Hospital as well as on staff at SWHC.
-Melody received here MSN in 2007 from Frontier School of Midwifery and Family Nursing, based out of Hyden, KY.
+Melody received her MSN in 2007 from the Frontier School of Midwifery and Family Nursing, based out of Hyden, KY.
 She is licensed as both a Certified Nurse-Midwife (CNM) and a Women’s Health Care Nurse Practitioner (WNCNP).
+She enjoys playing music, traveling, running and other outdoor activities.

-Melody is passionate about caring for women of all backgrounds and walks of life.
+Melody is dedicated to caring for women of all backgrounds and walks of life, and looks forward to providing care that is both compassionate and comprehensive.

 Tammie McDonald-Brouwer, MSN, CNM, WHCNP